The Road to Artificial SuperIntelligence: A Comprehensive Survey of Superalignment: Introduction

+Despite these advances, current AI systems are generally considered examples of Artificial Narrow Intelligence (ANI)~\citep{ibm-artificial-intelligence-types}, which refers to systems designed to perform specialized tasks, such as healthcare~\citep{xiao-etal-2025-online} or software engineering~\citep{hou2024largelanguagemodelssoftware}, but lack the broad cognitive abilities of humans.
+As LLMs' capabilities continue to improve, discussion on the possibility of Artificial General Intelligence (AGI) has emerged, referring to AI systems capable of human-level reasoning and adaptability across diverse domains~\citep{morrisposition23, hendrycks2025definitionagi, 2026_humanity}, which has led to increasing discussion about whether AGI could eventually be realized~\citep{bubeck2023sparks}.

+Artificial Superintelligence (ASI) is a hypothetical concept beyond AGI in which AI systems surpass human intelligence across all domains~\citep{pohl2015artificial, batin2017artificial, ibm-superintelligence, pmlr-v235-hughes24a}.
+Considering the rapidly increasing capabilities of AI systems, it becomes increasingly important to anticipate the possibility of ASI and explore the challenges that may arise once AI systems surpass human oversight capabilities, particularly the lack of reliable supervision signals.

+To address these challenges, the concept of \textit{superalignment} has been proposed, defined as ``the process of supervising, controlling, and governing artificial superintelligence systems''~\citep{openai-superalignment,ibm-superalignment}.
+Superalignment encompasses two key objectives from two complementary perspectives: (1) from a \textit{supervision perspective}, ensuring effective supervision of highly capable AI systems, and (2) from a \textit{governance perspective}, governing these systems so that their behavior remains safe and aligned with human values.
+Fig.~\ref{fig:motivation} illustrates the challenges of superalignment from a supervision and governance perspective.
+Achieving both goals simultaneously is crucial for realizing safe and beneficial ASI~\citep{ibm-superintelligence}, as they cannot be separately achieved in practice.

-Our objective is to provide an overview of the superalignment problem, including its origins, historical context, and definition, as well as the current state of superalignment research and potential solutions.
-In Section~\ref{bg}, we introduce the concept of different AI types, the corresponding challenges, and the limitations of current alignment paradigms in addressing the superalignment problem.
-In Section~\ref{approaches}, we analyze current scalable oversight techniques and discuss the specific challenges associated with each method.
-In Section~\ref{challenges}, we summarize the key challenges of scalable oversight and explore potential pathways to address these challenges.
+In this paper, we aim to provide an overview of the superalignment problem through the lens of possibility and impossibility within existing paradigms.
+In Sec.~\ref{bg}, we first highlight the scope and focus of this work, introduce the concepts of each AI system (\textit{i.e.,} ANI, AGI, and ASI), and present a formalization of the superalignment problem along with the associated challenges.
+In Sec.~\ref{approaches}, we analyze current scalable oversight paradigms that aim to supervise increasingly capable AI systems when direct human supervision becomes insufficient, discuss the specific challenges associated with each paradigm, and examine what is currently feasible and what remains unsolved.
+Finally, in Sec.~\ref{future_direction}, we summarize the key challenges across scalable oversight paradigms and explore potential pathways.